Pedrogush/magic_online_game_history_recorder/readme.md

+# Magic Online Game History Recorder

-An automation tool for use with Magic Online
+## An automation tool for use with Magic Online

+### Usage:

-Navigates to the Game History section inside the game
++ Navigates to the Game History section inside the game

-Indexes games (game type, format, opponent's name, date) with OCR
++ Indexes games (game type, format, opponent's name, date) with OCR

-Records and archives games played as a sequence of images
++ Records and archives games played as a sequence of images

+### Why?

+To make it easier to maintain a record of played games for competitive review